This page provides a guide to the terms used throughout the Hustle messaging platform.

 Variables

 A field that can be inserted into scripts, which auto-populates with information based on the contact and how the goal is set up.
-For more informations, see How do I write scripts?
+For more information, see How do I write scripts?

 Workflows